-6G is expected to be a general-purpose technology that provides pervasive and seamless connectivity across public and private digital and physical domains.
+6G is expected to be a general-purpose technology that provides seamless interoperability across terrestrial and satellite networks and pervasive connectivity across public and private digital and physical domains.
 New and emerging applications will be enabled by 6G, while previous generation use cases such as enhanced mobile broadband, massive machine-type communications, and ultra-reliable, low-latency communications must continue to be supported.